List of Australian Football League grounds: Other minor grounds

+Number of times used is correct to April 2023.

 Pre-season venues

 The following list, is a list of the venues that have been used in AFL pre-season competition.

-Many of the grounds were used in the Regional Challenge stage of the AFL pre-season competition, NAB Cup, which was used to bring AFL games to regional centres of South Australia, New South Wales, Queensland, Northern Territory, Western Australia and Victoria.
+Many of the grounds were used in the Regional Challenge stage of the AFL pre-season competition, NAB Cup, which was used to bring AFL games to regional centres of South Australia, New South Wales, Queensland, Tasmania, Australian Capital Territory, Northern Territory, Western Australia and Victoria.

 International exhibition/pre-season venues

 The following is a list of all of the international venues where a game of Australian rules football featuring VFL/AFL clubs has been played (in order of year last used).
 International matches have included pre-season competition matches or postseason exhibition matches.
 As of the end of 2018, the only international venues to host matches for premiership points are Westpac Stadium, in Wellington, New Zealand; and Adelaide Arena at Jiangwan Stadium, Shanghai, China.

 The first international Australian rules football exhibition match was in London in 1916.
 A team of Australian soldiers stationed in England at the time formed a team to play against a "training group".
 The game brought a crowd of 3,000 people that even included the Prince of Wales (later King Edward VIII) and King Manuel II of Portugal.

 The more recent AFL international matches have been part of the pre-season competition format and been highly successful.
 Countries that have hosted such matches include: United Arab Emirates, South Africa and the United Kingdom.
 There are also plans to expand the game further into countries such as India and Japan.